A comprehensive study on beam dynamics inside symmetrically chirped waveguide array mimicking the graded index media: Variational Analysis and Results

-In \figref{fig:lin_ds} (a) and (c) we illustrate the beam dynamics in $n$ and $\kappa$ space, respectively.
-The variational predictions (white dashed lines) shown in Eq.~\eqref{eq:va_lin_ds} are superimposed on the mesh plot obtained numerically by directly solving the DNLSE given in Eq. \eqref{eq:norm_dnlse}.
-The oscillatory dynamics of the propagating beam is accurately predicted by the variational results under different initial conditions where the beam is launched at different waveguide channel ($n_0$) and transverse wavenumber ($\kappa_0$).
-The amplitute ($\psi_0$) and phase ($\phi$) variations for such condition are also captured in \figref{fig:lin_ds} (b) and (d) where VA shows a decent agreement with numerical results.
-We note that, the contributions of the terms involving derivatives ($-i \alpha_l \abs{n} \partial_n^2 \psi$ and $-i \sgn(n) \alpha_l \partial_n \psi$) in $\epsilon_l$, are marginal and hence can be neglected for low chirping strength.
-Employing this assumption we obtain relatively simpler expressions for beam position and wavenumber dynamics as,
+where $\mathcal{A} = \psi_0/\mathcal{D}$, and $\mathcal{B}= (\kappa_0^2 - 2)$, with $\chi_t=\tanh(\mathcal{A}n_0)$ and $\chi_s=\sech(\mathcal{A}n_0)$.
+Note, one can obtain the equation of motion for the different beam parameters under linear chirping by plugging Eq. \eqref{eq:va_lin_ds} in Eq. \eqref{eq:va_DS}.
+For a chirping strength of $\delta = 2.5~\text{nm}$, the beam dynamics and evolution of various beam parameters are illustrated in \figref{fig:lin_ds} (a)-(d).
+The results obtained from the VA are compared with those from the DNLSE under three distinct sets of initial conditions: (i) $n_0 = 0$ and $\kappa_0 = 0$, (ii) $n_0 = 10$ and $\kappa_0 = 0$, and (iii) $n_0 = 0$ and $\kappa_0 = 0.1$.
+The beam dynamics in $n$ and $\kappa$ space are depicted in \figref{fig:lin_ds} (a) and (c) respectively, showcasing the variational predictions (white dashed lines) from Eq.~\eqref{eq:va_lin_ds} alongside numerically obtained mesh plots from the DNLSE in Eq. \eqref{eq:norm_dnlse}.
+The oscillatory behavior of the propagating beam aligns closely with variational predictions across various initial conditions, where the beam is launched from different waveguide channels ($n_0$) and transverse wavenumbers ($\kappa_0$).
+Further, amplitude ($\psi_0$) and phase ($\phi$) variations, represented in \figref{fig:lin_ds} (b) and (d), illustrate strong agreement between the VA and numerical results.
+Notably, the influence of derivative terms in $\epsilon_l$ is minimal under low chirping strength, allowing for simplified equations for beam position and wavenumber dynamics, given as